-- 1) Eligibility: All students working towards undergraduate or graduate degrees, or professionals who have graduated within the 12 months preceding the JAM (i.e., after February 2016).
+1) Eligibility: All students working towards undergraduate or graduate degrees, or professionals who have graduated within the 12 months preceding the JAM (i.e., after February 2024).
 The student must be first author on the research.
 The student must be a member of either the Arizona or New Mexico Chapter of The Wildlife Society.
-Group undergraduate or graduate class projects cannot be considered original research attributable to a single author and are therefore not allowable for this competition. - 2) Prepare your application in a word processor using a standard font no smaller than 11pt, single spacing, and at least 1 inch margins.
-Save the completed application as an unsecured pdf with the file name "TWS Student Competition Application[Last Name]". - 3) Application is not to exceed TWO single-spaced pages including tables, figures, and literature citations.
-Include the following information: - a.
-Student name, institutional address, email address - b.
-Advisor's name; list of coauthors in order of recognition - c.
-Summary of research including title, a brief introduction, methods, results, conclusions, and significance or management implications - 4) Attach the pdf of your application to an email addressed to Ginny Seamster (virginia.seamster@state.nm.us) with a subject line "TWS Student Competition Application[Last Name]". - 5) The deadline for application is Friday, December 16th, 2016 5:00 pm MST.
+Group undergraduate or graduate class projects cannot be considered original research attributable to a single author and are therefore not allowable for this competition.

+2) Prepare your application in a word processor using a standard font no smaller than 11pt, single spacing, and at least 1 inch margins.
+Save the completed application as an unsecured pdf with the file name "TWS Student Competition Application[Last Name]".

+3) Application is not to exceed TWO single-spaced pages including tables, figures, and literature citations.
+Include the following information: a.
+Student name, institutional address, email address b.
+Advisor's name; list of coauthors in order of recognition c.
+Summary of research including title, a brief introduction, methods, results, conclusions, and significance or management implications.

+4) Attach the pdf of your application in an email addressed to Andrew Jones at ajones@azgfd.gov at with a subject line "TWS Student Competition Application[Last Name]".

+5) The deadline for application is December 22, 2023 5:00 pm MST